sslover/api-of-you/syllabus.md

 * Assignment

     * Read about [RESTful APIs](https://en.wikipedia.org/wiki/Representational_state_transfer#Applied_to_web_services)
-    * Get the boilerplate up and running.
+    * Get the boilerplate app completely up and running.

 Week 4 - More Node.js (Routing, Models, Schemas, oh my!)
 --------------------------------------------------------

 * Propose your final!
 Which dataset will you track and why?
 What are you thinking of building?
-* More Nodejs/Mongo/Express examples (routing, models, schemas)
+* Deep dive into Nodejs/Mongo/Express examples (routing, models, schemas)
 * AJAX example of consuming your own API

 * Assignment